timja-bot/liquibase-runner-plugin/README.md

 Your liquibase installation should include the driver for your database (for example, by having the the driver jar in LIQUIBASE_HOME/lib directory).

-**Invoke**
+**Evaluate changesets**

-The "Invoke Liquibase" build step runs liquibase internally and doesn't require an existing installation.
+The "Evaluate liquibase changesets" build step runs liquibase internally and doesn't require an existing installation.
 In addition, build summaries include additional reporting features, like a list of changesets executed.

 However, using this mode contains a few restrictions: